DreamSmooth: Improving Model-based Reinforcement Learning via Reward Smoothing: Experiments

 While all smoothing methods lead to improvements over DreamerV3, Gaussian smoothing generally performs the best, except on Crafter, with uniform smoothing showing comparable performance.
 The better performance of Gaussian and uniform smoothing could be because it allows predicting rewards both earlier and later, whereas EMA smoothing only allows predicting rewards later.

 Despite the improved reward prediction accuracy, DreamSmooth-Gaussian and DreamSmooth-Uniform perform worse than the baseline in Crafter.
-This can be because more predicted task rewards encourage more exploitation and less exploration.
-Further investigation on this trade-off is a promising direction for future work.
+This could be because the symmetric Gaussian and Uniform smoothing kernels require the reward models to anticipate future rewards, while EMA smoothing does not.
+We believe this leads to more false-positive reward predictions from the former, leading to poor policy learning in Crafter.
+More details can be found in \Cref{sec:crafter}.

-Moreover, we observe that on the DMC and Atari benchmarks, where reward prediction is not particularly challenging, our technique shows comparable performance with the unmodified algorithms (see Appendix, \Cref{fig:full_results} for full results).
-This suggests that reward smoothing can be applied generally, and does not hinder performance on most environments.
+We also observe that on the DMC and Atari benchmarks, where reward prediction is not particularly challenging, our technique shows comparable performance with the unmodified algorithms (see Appendix, \Cref{fig:full_results} for full results), suggesting that reward smoothing can be applied generally.

-In \Cref{fig:tdmpc_learning_curves}, DreamSmooth also improves the performance of TD-MPC~\citep{hansen2022temporal}.
-In the Hand task, vanilla TD-MPC is unable to consistently solve the first task, even with proprioceptive state observations.
-However, TD-MPC with DreamSmooth learns to complete the tasks with not only state observations but also pixel observations.
+In \Cref{fig:tdmpc_learning_curves}, DreamSmooth also improves the performance of TD-MPC~\citep{hansen2022temporal} and MBPO~\citep{janner2019mbpo}.
+In the Hand task, the vanilla algorithms are unable to consistently solve the first task, even with proprioceptive state observations.
+However, DreamSmooth enables both algorithms to complete the tasks, even learning on pixel observations with TD-MPC.
 This suggests that DreamSmooth can be useful in a broad range of MBRL algorithms that use a reward model.
-We only demonstrate the Hand task since TD-MPC fails on other sparse-reward tasks.
+We only demonstrate the Hand task since TD-MPC and MBPO fail on other sparse-reward tasks, with MBPO requiring demonstrations to make progress on the Hand task (see \Cref{sec:mbpo} for details).